Multi-Rate VAE: Train Once, Get the Full Rate-Distortion Curve: Additional Experiments

 \paragraph{Ablations over Architecture Design.} In MR-VAEs, we apply an affine transformation to the $\log \beta$ to scale each layer's pre-activations.
 Here, we investigate if more expressive architectural designs can help in learning better rate-distortion curves.
 We repeated the experiment by changing the architecture for the scaling function, where we used linear transformation (default), a 2-layer MLP (with and without weight sharing on the first layer), and a 5-layer MLP.
 As shown in Figure~\ref{fig:ablation}, we observed that increasing the capacity of the model does not improve the final performance on the rate-distortion curve.

 \paragraph{Ablations over Activation Function.} Next, we investigated the effect of different design choices for gating the pre-activations.
-We repeated the experiment with sigmoid gating (default for encoders), sqrt gating (default for decoders), and FiLM~\citep{perez2018film} layer which scales and shifts the pre-activations.
+We repeated the experiment with sigmoid gating (default for encoders), sqrt gating (default for decoders), and FiLM layer~\citep{perez2018film} (which is similar to YOTO \citep{dosovitskiy2019you}).
 As shown in Figure~\ref{fig:ablation}, while MR-VAE's default choice performs slightly better compared to other combinations, we observed that the choice of the gating mechanism does not significantly impact the final performance on rate-distortion curves.